Gibbs Sampling of Continuous Potentials on a Quantum Computer: Introduction

 Many periodic functions are semi-analytic.
 For example any function with finitely many non-zero Fourier coefficients is semi-analytic (\cref {ex:Nyquist}).
 Semi-analyticity is determined using two parameters which we denote as $C$ and $a$ in this paper.
 The first parameter represent the scale of the function (i.e., scales linearly with scalar multiplication), but the second parameter bears information about the geometry of the function and can be viewed as an inverse radius of convergence of its Taylor expansion (see \cref{sec:app-semianalytic}).
 We show some of the basic properties of analytic and semi-analytic functions; i.e., how $C$ and $a$ change under arithmetic operations and compositions (\cref{prop:semi-analytic-basic-prop}).
 Consequently, we show that parameterized families such as deep neural networks with analytic activation functions are analytic.
 However, activation functions such as the sigmoid function creates sharp ramps in the energy landscape which shrinks the radius of convergence (\cref{cor:neural-nets}).
 Beside the algorithmic contributions in this paper, the above insights can shed light on suitable alternatives to deep neural networks as parameterized models for energy-based learning.
+We first show that real analytic periodic functions admit efficient quantum algorithms for interpolation and differentiation provided quantum states encoding very coarse discretizations of such functions (\cref {thm:body-interpolation}).
+We also provide a lower bound result in \cref {thm:body-lower-bound} showing the optimality of our discretization.

+We refer the reader to \cref{ex:cosine-function,ex:inv-cos} for further preliminary examples of semi-analytic functions.
+More systematically, in \cref{sec:constructions}, we show several constructions of semi-analytic functions from other ones (e.g., using compositions, or basic operations between functions).
+We then continue with transcendental functions such as the exponentiation and sigmoid functions (as they relates to machine learning models in particular).
+As a corollary of these properties, we compute the analytic parameters of neural networks constructed via sigmoid activation functions in \cref{cor:neural-nets}.
+Additionally, as concrete numerical demonstrations, \cref{fig:3,fig:Fourier} showcase the error of our interpolation approach applied on the functions considered in \cref {ex:cosine-function,ex:inv-cos}.

-Given a classical construction of the energy function (e.g., using the weights and biases of a deep neural network) $E: \mathbb R^d \to \mathbb R$, one can construct a quantum circuit
+Given a parametrization $\theta$ of an energy potential\footnote{For example, the weights and biases of a deep neural network, or any other parametrized ansatz.} $E_\theta: \mathbb R^d \to \mathbb R$, one can construct a quantum oracle